-Advance HE has begun the developmental work to deliver a holistically transformed Charter by early 2021.
-Additionally, since the publication of the independent review of Athena Swan, we have identified specific, short-term changes which can be made immediately; for example, the immediate extension of all future awards to five years, and an automatic one-year extension for all existing award-holders.
+Additionally, we have identified specific, short-term changes which we have made immediately; for example, the immediate offer of all future awards to five years, and the offer of one-year extensions for all existing award holders.

-As part of this transformation work to we are delighted to be opening recruitment for a number of new roles to help deliver the updated Charter.
+As part of the transformation work to we have recruited for a number of new roles to help deliver the updated Charter.

 “This is an exciting and important time to be joining out Charters team."

 Kathryn Harrison-Graves, Advance HE Director for Membership and Accreditation

 The new roles include Senior Advisers, Charters Assessment Manager and Coordination support.
 The expanded and reformed Athena Swan Charters team will work together to ensure the Charters success and support institutions in their pursuit for gender equality.